Abe Gutnajer: Postwar

 Abe Gutnajer's son, Ludwik, survived the war.
 He fought in the September campaign against both the Germans and the Soviets, then as a soldier of the Independent Carpathian Rifle Brigade he participated in the Battle of Tobruk in 1941, and then as a bombardier he took part in RAF combat flights over Germany.

-Other information
+Family

 Abe Gutnajer's brothers also ran reputable antique shops in Warsaw and were regarded as well-known art collectors.
 Bernard Gutnajer ran an antique shop in the English Hotel at 6 Wierzbowa Street, while Józef had an antique shop on Zielna Street.
 In addition to hundreds of Polish paintings, Bernard Gutnajer owned many decorative art objects.

+Cultural influence

 In his "Chronicles of the week", Antoni Słonimski used a word he created himself, "abergutnajerism", to describe his preoccupation with past times in reference to Abe Gutnajer's interest in 19th century painting.

 Restitution claims

 In March 2006, Pieter de Grebber's "Portrait of a Reading Man," stolen from Gutnajer's apartment in the ghetto, was found in the registry and catalog entitled "Wartime Losses.
 Foreign Painting," published after the war by the Ministry of Culture and National Heritage.
 The exhibitor of the painting at Christie's auction house in London was an anonymous seller from Latvia.
 The painting was valued at 800-1,200 pounds at the time of the exhibition.
 The discovery that it is a Greberr painting was made by experts from the Art Lost Register.
 After negotiations led by professor Wojciech Kowalski, who is the Ministry of Foreign Affairs plenipotentiary for the Restitution of Plundered and Displaced Cultural Property, it was agreed that the profit from the sale of the painting would be divided equally between the Latvian seller and the heirs of Abe Gutnajer, his daughter-in-law Eve Gutnajer-Infanti and grandchildren Stefan and Krystyna.
 On 25 April 2008 the painting was sold for £46,100 to London dealer Johnny von Haeften.